 Part of this period can also be spent at another Partner University to contribute to a joint project (max.
 30 ECTS) or at an Associated Partner Institution (max 15 ECTS)

 Discussion of the thesis and proclamation will be held at the Research Host University.

 During the Course, the student must stay in at least two Countries of the European Union different from their living Country.

 ChIR graduates gain an in-depth knowledge in chemical design, industrial processes, marketing, risk assessment and chemicals regulations.
-The EMMC ChIR is designed to attend the needs of chemical companies, research centers and regulation bodies.
+The EMMC ChIR is designed to attend the needs of chemical companies, research centers, and regulatory bodies.
 It opens student’s perspectives for bright professional careers as risk assessment experts, regulatory affairs specialists, regulatory scientists, regulatory professionals, innovative chemical scientist.

 The EMMC ChIR is a second cycle degree that grants access to third cycle degrees in the fields covered by the course.
 In particular, it is an excellent step towards a doctorate in regulatory science and doctorate in innovative and sustainable chemistry.

-SINCHEM an Erasmus Mundus Doctorate on Sustainable Industrial Chemistry
+SINCHEM an Erasmus Mundus Doctorate in Sustainable Industrial Chemistry

 This school offers programs in: